makrai/notes/baayen09-morph-productivity-HSK.md

     the logarithmic transform of its potential productivity (P)
 * junctural phonotactics:
-  * the probability of the sequence of sounds spanning the juncture between its parts ... such as NH in INHUMANE
+  * the probability of the sequence of sounds spanning the juncture between its parts such as NH in INHUMANE
   * an affix is more likely to be an independent unit in speech production if it tends to create low-probability junctural phonotactics
-  * In comprehension, the[se] constituents are easier to parse out, [so] affixes that [create such words are] more productive (Hay 2003...)
+  * In comprehension, these constituents are easier to parse out, so affixes that create such words are more productive (Hay 2003...)

 ### 4.2.3.
 Conspiracies 33 914